-Land that was purchased for explicit township development will initially be accounted for in terms of GRAP 17 as Property, Plant and Equipment and as Work in Progress and when the township development has been completed inclusive of all then it will be disclosed and accounted in terms of GRAP 12 as Inventory.
+Land that was purchased for explicit township development will initially be accounted for in terms of GRAP 12 as Work in Progress and when the township development has been completed, the service delivery assets, for example water distributions will be reclassified to Property, plant, and equipment in accordance with GRAP 17.
+Once the houses are transferred to the beneficiaries, the land should be removed as inventory from the municipality's records.

-7.3 Infrastructure Assets
+7.3 Infrastructure Assets (Classified as Property, Plant, and Equipment)